mstniy/computed.dart/README.md

 ## <a name='FAQ'></a>FAQ

 - Q: How to pass an async function into `Computed`?
 - A: Short answer is: you can't.
 The functions passed to `Computed` should be pure computations, free of side effects.
 If you are meaning to use an external value as part of the computation, see `.use`.
+If you want to react to a stream of external events, see `.react`.
 If you wish to produce external side effects, see `.listen` or `.as[Broadcast]Stream`.

 ## <a name='Pitfalls'></a>Pitfalls